Sarah Rosen Wartell: Clinton administration

 Wartell was President Bill Clinton's deputy assistant for economic policy and the deputy director of his National Economic Council.
 In the White House from 1998 to 2000, she led over a dozen interagency working groups, negotiated legislation, and managed administration policymaking in housing and community development, financial markets and banking, insurance, consumer protection, pensions, tort reform, and other areas.

 Later career

 Center for American Progress

 Wartell co-founded the Center for American Progress (CAP), a progressive public policy and research organization.
 She served as its first chief operating officer and general counsel and later, as executive vice president.
 Her work focused on the economy and housing markets, and she directed the Mortgage Finance Working Group and "Doing What Works" government performance program.

 Urban Institute

 In February 2012, Wartell became the third president of the Urban Institute, succeeding former president Robert D. Reischauer.
-The Urban Institute is an economic and social science research and policy organization whose more than 450 researchers, experts, and other staff believe in the power of evidence to improve lives and strengthen communities.
-During her tenure, Urban has articulated its strategy to “elevate the debate” by bringing more of its insights from research to federal, state, and local government and practice; becoming a leader in research communications and data visualization; and undertaking an ambitious program of business systems and technology modernization.
+The Urban Institute is an economic and social science research and policy organization with more than 650 staff members including researchers, experts, and other staff.
+During her tenure, Urban has articulated its strategy to “elevate the debate” by providing data and evidence to inform policy decisions.